 - in the context of the ECB’s responsibilities related to banking supervision, to adopt decisions relating to the general framework under which supervisory decisions are taken, and to adopt the complete draft decisions proposed by the Supervisory Board under the non-objection procedure.

 The Governing Council usually meets twice a month.
 It assesses economic and monetary developments and takes its monetary policy decisions every six weeks.
 At the other meetings, the Council discusses mainly issues related to other tasks and responsibilities of the ECB and the Eurosystem.
 To ensure the separation of the ECB’s monetary policy and other tasks from its supervisory responsibilities, separate meetings of the Governing Council are held.

 The monetary policy decisions are explained in detail at a press conference held every six weeks.
 The President, assisted by the Vice-President, chairs the press conference.Calendar of the Governing Council meetings Background to monetary policy decisions

 In addition, the ECB publishes regular accounts of the Governing Council’s monetary policy meetings before the date of the next one.

 Find out more about decision-making within the Single Supervisory Mechanism.

 How do voting rights rotate on the ECB Governing Council?

-The accession of Lithuania to the euro area next year will trigger a system under which National Central Bank Governors take turns holding voting rights on the Governing Council.
+The accession of Lithuania to the euro area on 1 January 2015 triggered a system under which National Central Bank Governors take turns holding voting rights on the Governing Council.